Soil Prep (page getting redone)How to have the best soil

 The pH level of the soil is a measure of how acidic or alkaline the soil is.
 This is important as it directly affects the nutrient availability to the plant.

 pH is measured on a scale ranging from 0 – 14, 7 is neutral pH, numbers less than 7 indicates acidity, numbers above 7 indicates alkalinity.
+Different plants prefer different pH levels, having the correct level for whatever you are growing allows the plants to uptake all available nutrients in the most efficient manner.
+But what happens if your pH level is wrong?
+You are going to need to correct it.

 Reduce the amount of digging (possibly)